dushyant615/React/README.md

 1. Either pass a To value (same type as <Link to>) with an optional second options argument (similar to the props you can pass to <Link>), or
 2. Pass the delta you want to go in the history stack.
 For example, navigate(-1) is equivalent to hitting the back button

+  # Reducers & Redux
+  `Reducer` - Reducer is a pattern for state management.
+A Reducer is a pure function that takes the state of an application and action as arguments and returns a new state
   # SCSS Topics

   `@mixin`<br>